 What is a LUT?

-A LUT, a lookup table, transforms tone and color based upon settings chosen by the creator of the LUT.
-A LUT transforms incoming RGB data to your desired output values.
-Originally, LUTs were designed for practical purposes.
-A “Viewing LUT” would allow you to make log footage look like rec709 footage, so you had a better representation of what your final film would look like.
-“Calibrations LUTs” are used to calibrate monitor displays.
-There are “film emulation LUTs” that mimic the look of stock film.
-More recently, LUTs have been employed for creative purposes.
-(Creative LUTs).
+A LUT is a tool that changes the tone and color of an image based on settings selected by the creator.
+It converts incoming RGB data to the desired output values.
+Originally, LUTs were created for practical uses such as “Viewing LUTs” which allow you to view log footage as if it were rec709 footage, giving a better representation of the final image.
+“Calibration LUTs” are used to adjust monitor displays, and “film emulation LUTs” replicate the appearance of stock film.

 How to find out if a LUT is bad?